• Skip to main content

 Advancements with PhysioMimix®

-PhysioMimix organ-on-a-chip models recreate in vivo physiology and function in vitro.
-They provide a human-specific understanding of potential drug toxicity in healthy and diseased organ models.
+PhysioMimix Core organ-on-a-chip models recreate in vivo physiology and function in vitro.
+They provide a human-specific mechanistic understanding of potential drug toxicity in healthy and diseased organ models and the ability to compare data to commonly used preclinical animal species in vitro equivalents.

-Data derived from these models complement data from more traditional approaches to flag potential side effects and allow these to be addressed early in the drug discovery pipeline.
+Data derived from these models complement traditional approaches by flagging potential adverse effects in humans and inter-species inconsistencies in response.
+PhysioMimix’s insights enable issues to be addressed earlier in the pipeline to de-risk drug development.

 LC12 multi-organ plate